-So says clinical psychologist Dr Sandrina Haeck, who explains that they affect our brain, skin, organs, nutrition and sleep.
-According to Haeck, alcohol abuse shrinks the brain, causing poor memory, visual issues and confusion.
-Excessive drinking directly impacts on the frontal lobe, which is responsible for higher-order functioning, reasoning and logic.
+So says clinical psychologist Dr. Sandrina Haeck, who explains how they affect our brains, skin, organs, nutrition, and sleep.
+According to Haeck, alcohol abuse shrinks the brain, causing poor memory, visual issues, and confusion.
+Excessive drinking directly impacts the frontal lobe, which is responsible for higher-order functioning, reasoning, and logic.
 Alcohol is also known to dehydrate the body.

 Here are just a few of the major complications caused by alcoholism:

-• Cancers of the lung, throat, oesophagus and liver.
+- Cancers of the lungs, throat, esophagus, and liver.

 Addiction damages neurotransmitters

-Normal ageing slows production of dopaminergic, serotonergic and glutamatergic neurotransmitters.
+Normal aging slows the production of dopaminergic, serotonergic, and glutamatergic neurotransmitters.
 However, drug use causes them to work overtime, producing serotonin and dopamine at faster rates and in larger amounts.

 Haeck explains: “This causes neurotransmitters to slow production much sooner than in non-drug users.
-It results in depression and mood disorders, as well as premature ageing of the brain.”
+It results in depression and mood disorders, as well as premature aging of the brain.”

 Addiction increases stress

-We know that being overstressed ages us, but when the abuse of alcohol or drugs is added to the mix, the stressors are quadrupled.
+We know that being over-stressed ages us, but when the abuse of alcohol or drugs is added to the mix, the stressors quadruple.
 “This speeds up the aging process and may lead to chronic diseases and premature death,” she says.

 Addiction and eating disorders

-Drug and alcohol use also directly affect our eating habits. is can cause rapid weight loss, resulting in vitamin and mineral depletion, and an inability to heal properly from wounds or surgeries.
+Drug and alcohol use also directly affect our eating habits.
+This can cause rapid weight loss, resulting in vitamin and mineral depletion, and an inability to heal properly from wounds or surgeries.

-“Malnutrition can also lead to severe weight loss, which results in a loss of hair and bone density, ulcers and reduced muscle mass.
-It increases the risks of heart, liver and kidney failure.
+“Malnutrition can also lead to severe weight loss, which results in a loss of hair and bone density, ulcers, and reduced muscle mass.
+It increases the risk of heart, liver, and kidney failure.
 It can also affect vision, leading to macular degeneration and vision loss.”